ploomber/ploomber/doc/api/spec.rst

 that uses ``clients`` to configure Task and Product clients.

-Another scenario are :py:mod:`ploomber.products.File` clients, which Ploomber can use to backup pipeline results (say, for example, you executed a job that trains several models and want to save output results for later analysis, you can use a client such as :py:mod:`ploomber.clients.GCloudStorageClient` for that.
+Another scenario are :py:mod:`ploomber.products.File` clients, which Ploomber can use to backup pipeline results (say, for example, you run a job that trains several models and want to save output results.
+You can use :py:mod:`ploomber.clients.GCloudStorageClient` for that.

 ``serializer`` and ``unserializer``